nikhil-nakhate/CarND-Behavioral-Cloning-P3/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results
-* video.mp4 demonstrating the driving autonomously on the track
+* video.mp4 demonstrating the car driving autonomously on the track

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing